-Trump vs Fauci: President and doctor spar over unproven drug
+Trump vs Fauci: President's gut sense collides with science

-WASHINGTON — In an extraordinary exchange, President Donald Trump and the government's top infectious disease expert, Dr. Anthony Fauci, publicly sparred Friday on whether a malaria drug would work to treat people with coronavirus disease.
+WASHINGTON — In a clash of gut instinct versus science, President Donald Trump and the government's top infectious disease expert, Dr. Anthony Fauci, are politely but publicly sparing over whether a malaria drug would work to treat people with coronavirus disease.

+Trump is clinging to his feeling that a malaria drug widely available could be the answer-in-waiting to an outbreak spreading around the nation, shutting down major parts of the economy, and posing the biggest challenge he has faced as president.
+Calmly and quietly, Fauci insists that the science is not yet there to validate Trump's hope.
+Neither man directly challenged the other.

-The scene played out on national television during the daily White House briefing on the outbreak.
-Anxious for answers, Americans heard conflicting ones from a just-the-facts scientist and a president who operates on gut instinct.
+The extraordinary scene played out on national television both Friday and Saturday during White House briefings on the outbreak.
+Anxious for answers, Americans heard conflicting views.

-Reporters asked both men — first Fauci then Trump — if a malaria drug called hydroxychloroquine could be used to prevent COVID-19, the disease caused by the virus.
+Reporters asked both men — first Fauci, then Trump — if a malaria drug called hydroxychloroquine could be used to prevent COVID-19, the disease caused by the virus.
 A day earlier, when Fauci wasn't with him at that briefing, Trump had called attention to the drug.

 On Friday, Fauci took the reporter's question and got right to the point.